queenoriol/queenoriol.github.io/Tech_Sales_Analysis/README.md

 ### Insight 5: A Small Group of Customers Are High-Value Outliers

-The top 10 customers generate over **$X** in revenue, contributing approximately **Y%** of the total.
-Each spends between **$A** and **$B** annually, often purchasing premium items in higher volumes.
+The top 10 customers generate over **$37,181** in revenue, contributing approximately **0.12%** of the total.
+Each spends between **$3,440** and **$4248** annually, often purchasing premium items in higher volumes.

 **Why this matters:**
-These customers behave more like B2B or power buyers.
-Understanding their patterns can unlock insights into profitable niches or opportunities for upselling.
+Although these top 10 customers make up only 0.12% of total revenue, they spend up to $4,248 each annually and often buy premium products in larger amounts.
+This small group can have a big impact because they are more profitable and easier to grow with targeted offers.

 **Recommendation:**
-Use customer profiling to create a premium tier—offering concierge support, early access to products, or account-based marketing.
-This can increase repeat purchases and referrals while solidifying brand loyalty.
+Focus on these customers by creating a premium program—like special support, early product access, or exclusive deals.
+Even a **5–10%** increase in their spending could add thousands to revenue and improve loyalty.

 **Visual Placeholder:**
 `![Top Customers Bar Chart](insert-link-or-path-here)`